 In 2015, the equivalent of 40,000 wheelie bins of raw sewage was discharged into Cork Harbour every day.
 We’ve reduced this figure to 10,000 by building a wastewater treatment plant in Shanbally as well as repairing and extending the sewer network to connect more harbour areas to the plant.
 Irish Water are moving a step closer to our goal of treating the remaining 10,000 wheelie bins of sewage by installing the Cobh to Monkstown Estuary Crossing and continuing the Cobh Town Networks Contract.
 View the News and Updates links for more information.

-The Cork Lower Harbour Main Drainage Project provides enhanced wastewater treatment through the development of a new wastewater treatment plant at Shanbally County Cork.
-The Project is important in terms of protecting the environment, facilitating economic development and providing for a growing population.
+The Cork Lower Harbour Main Drainage Project aims to provide enhanced wastewater treatment through the development of a new wastewater treatment plant at Shanbally, Co.
+Cork.
+The project is important in terms of protecting the environment, facilitating economic development and providing for a growing population.

 The Cork Lower Harbour Main Drainage Project consists of:

 - A new Wastewater Treatment Plant (WwTP).
 This plant has been completed and has been in operation since 2016.